 Bhutan's first Tiger Action Plan implemented during 2006–2015 revolved around habitat conservation, human–wildlife conflict management, education and awareness.

-During 2010–2015 camera trapping in Jim Corbett National Park revealed a stable tiger population density of 12–17 individuals per 100 km (39 sq mi) in an area of 521 km (201 sq mi).
+Camera trapping during 2010–2015 in the deciduous and subtropical pine forest of Jim Corbett National Park, northern India, revealed a stable tiger population density of 12–17 individuals per 100 km (39 sq mi) in an area of 521 km (201 sq mi).

 Anti-poaching units in Sumatra's Kerinci Seblat landscape removed 362 tiger snare traps and seized 91 tiger skins during 2005–2016; annual poaching rates increased with rising skin prices.

-Between March 2017 and January 2020, 630 hunter activities were discovered in a reserve forest of about 1,000 km (390 sq mi) in southern Myanmar.
+Between March 2017 and January 2020, 630 activities of hunters using snares, drift nets, hunting platforms and hunting dogs were discovered in a reserve forest of about 1,000 km in southern Myanmar.

 A 2018 study found the tiger to be the most popular wild animal based on surveys, as well as appearances on websites of major zoos and posters of some animated movies.

-Between 2006 and 2018, efforts contributed to the recovery of India's tiger population so that it occurs in an area of about 138,200 km (53,400 sq mi).
+Between 2006 and 2018, these efforts contributed to the recovery of India's tiger population.

 Data from the International Tiger Studbook 1938–2018 indicate that captive tigers lived up to 19 years.